Interstate 73 in Virginia: History

 North Carolina took the lead in signing highways as I-73 following AASHTO's approval in 1997 and since has approved construction projects to build new sections of the Interstate Highway.
 I-73 is essentially complete from Piedmont Triad International Airport in Greensboro to just south of Ellerbe.
 Two new sections of what will be I-73 are being completed, the section from the US 220/NC 68 junction to Piedmont Triad International Airport and the section south of Ellerbe to the junction with US 74 west of Rockingham.
 I-74 runs concurrent with I-73 from north of Asheboro to Rockingham, whence it will follow US 74 to Wilmington.
 The only other progress in building I-73 can be seen in Virginia and South Carolina.
 In 2005 Virginia completed an environmental impact statement (EIS) for its recommended route for I-73 from I-81 in Roanoke to the North Carolina border.
 The Federal Highway Administration (FHWA) approved the EIS report in April 2007.
 Virginia can now go ahead and draw up plans to construct the highway and proceed to build it once funds are obtained.
 South Carolina also has shown recent interest in building its section of I-73 with a corridor selected for the route from I-95 to Myrtle Beach in 2006 and a final decision on how the highway should be routed north of I-95 to the North Carolina border in July 2007.
 In January 2006, the South Carolina state legislature introduced bills to construct I-73 as a toll highway.
 It is hoped a guaranteed stream of revenue will allow it to build its section of I-73 within 10 years.
 The FHWA approved South Carolina's proposal on August 10, 2007.

 Ohio and Michigan both abandoned further environmental studies on their portions of I-73.
-It is important to note that most of the I-73 corridor in both of these states follows existing freeways or highways scheduled to be upgraded to freeways under plans that predate I-73.
+Most of the I-73 corridor in both of these states follows existing freeways or highways scheduled to be upgraded to freeways under plans that predate I-73.
 Furthermore, West Virginia has rebuilt its section of the corridor as a multilane surface highway instead of an Interstate-quality freeway, further preventing I-73 from going beyond Virginia.